vipulsingh25/WebResearch-Agent/README.md

-Sure!
-Here's an updated version of the **README.md** without the mention of the test folder:

----

 # Web Research Agent

 A powerful web research assistant that accepts research queries, searches the web, extracts and analyzes content, and delivers concise research summaries — powered by Gemini and Streamlit.